 Hi!
-I’m Clive, I’m 63, been divorced 9 years, live on my own, and have two beautiful grown up daughters who are the centre of my world.
-I retired in September 2013 from working in the NHS, for a large Trust in London.
+I’m Clive, I’m 64, been divorced 10 years, live on my own, and have two beautiful grown up daughters who are the centre of my world.
+I retired in September 2013 from working in the NHS, for a large mental health Trust in London.
 I am a Man of Kent, exiled for many years in Essex, but am content in my adopted county.
 I love books, both real and electronic, and listening to music both at home and live – particular favourites are what might be termed folk, rock, Americana and alt-country.
-I also watch a lot of sport on TV, especially football and cricket, and am a long-time supporter of Dover Athletic, my home town team, and since retirement I have become a season-ticket holder at my local team – Leyton Orient.
-You can’t beat being there to get the full experience!
+I also watch a lot of sport on TV, especially football and cricket, and am a long-time supporter of Dover Athletic, my home town team, and after retirement I became a season-ticket holder at my local team – Leyton Orient.
+Sadly, I’ve had to give that up, for health reasons, but am hopeful of renewing again at some point.

 All very ordinary then, so why am I telling you any of this?
 This is my first, and so far only, blog.
 I have had two periods of depression, and returned to work from the second, longer spell in July 2012.
 I was encouraged by my counsellor to write about my experiences and to share them, both as therapy for me but more importantly in the hope that others will find this helpful, especially if they are fellow sufferers.
 The fuller version of my story is in three parts, which you will find in the archive for November 2012 or by clicking on ‘My story’ in the menu at the top of the screen.